Mack Rossoff: Early life

 Rossoff grew up in Palos Verdes, California, the son of Lyn Marcella and Jerome Rosoff.
 He has two siblings, Bob Rossoff and Lauri Rossoff Kinney.
 He received his AB cum laude from Princeton University in 1974.
 While at Princeton, Rossoff was Co-Winner of the 1869 Thesis Prize for best senior thesis on Ethics.
 Rossoff received his MBA with Second Year Honors from Harvard Business School.
-He is married to attorney, Jeannette Boyer.
+He is married to the attorney Jeannette Boyer.